-This is the project home for Auditory scene analysis as Bayesian inference in sound source models.
-You can read a summary of this work here, or listen to a talk here.
+This is the project home for Auditory scene analysis as Bayesian inference in sound source models (2018).
+You can read a summary of this work here presented at CCN, our CogSci paper, or listen to a talk here.
+Lots of work has been done on this project since then, feel free to get in touch for an update!

 The following links will bring you to audio for each illusion, along with samples from the model posterior distribution.
 Our model can also be applied to simple natural sounds, for which audio and posterior samples are included below as well.
 On all pages, you can click on gammatonegram pictures in order to hear the corresponding audio!